 History of the Trenton Free Public Library

-Since its inception in 1902, the Trenton Free Public Library has been collecting and preserving bits and pieces of the city’s history.
-Today, more than a century later, the size and staggering diversity of this Trentoniana Collection has earned a reputation among researchers and genealogists as the premier collection devoted exclusively to Trenton’s rich past.
-Among its holdings are: historical records including company, school, club and tax records; letters; photographs in various formats; newspapers; diaries; and maps.
-Trentoniana is the starting point for researchers looking into virtually any aspect of the city’s past, and each year producers and authors acknowledge their indebtedness to Trentoniana for collecting, protecting, and preserving the primary research materials used in their books, articles and documentaries.
+Since its opening in 1902, the library has been collecting and preserving the city’s history.
+Today, the Trentoniana Department has earned a reputation among researchers and genealogists as the premier collection devoted exclusively to the City of Trenton’s rich past.
+Among its holdings are business records, personal papers, letters, photographs, newspapers, scrapbooks, maps, ephemera, textiles, oral histories, artwork, and more.
+Trentoniana is the starting point for researchers looking into virtually any aspect of the city’s past.
+It collects, preserves, and makes available the primary research materials from all time periods, including present day.